eunjae-lee/soori/README.md

 await function1({ hello: 'world' });
 ```

-Wait, what's different from writing a helper method that wraps fetch request and
+> "Wait, what's the difference between writing a helper method that wraps a
-error handling?
-You're very close.
+> fetch request and handles errors?"

+You're almost there.
 But you would have to do something like this:

 ```js
 // src/server/index.js